 For fans of – The Thing, Escape from New York, Ghost Ship

 Ghosts of Mars is a much-maligned movie, seen by some as just another early ’00s b-movie and others as Carpenter recapturing his touch when it comes to horror/sci-fi.
 I sit firmly in the middle, sure, it’s an interesting and action-packed ride, yet I can’t help but feel that it was a missed opportunity to create a film that surprised the audience with its choice of antagonist and with that could have been a whole lot scarier.

 It won’t be for everybody.
-Ghosts of Mars is brutal and isn’t afraid to get bloody that the more squeamish among you might find shocking and the open-ended finale might leave some feeling a lack of closure, however, that just leaves those with a decent imagination to come up with your own conclusion, one that can be as light or dark as you desire.
+Ghosts of Mars is brutal and isn’t afraid to get bloody, the more squeamish among you might find it shocking and the open-ended finale might leave some feeling a lack of closure, however, that just leaves those with a decent imagination to come up with your own conclusion, one that can be as light or dark as you desire.